-^{}Children are to be picked up by 5:30p.m.
-A fifteen minute grace period will be granted to 5:45p.m.
+\Children are to be picked up by 5:30p.m.
+A fifteen minute grace period will be granted to 5:45pm for Early childhood and elementary families.
+Unfortunately, we are unable to extend this grace period to infant and toddler due to Washington state laws.
 If students are not signed out and have not exited the building by 5:45pm, the late charge is \$5.00 per minute.
 This policy also applies to children who are not picked up by noon on noon dismissal days.